Partnering for Progress

 Fabulous Faith’s Foundation

-In 2013, 10-year-old Faith Rose Lautzenheiser entered heaven after her 10-month battle with osteosarcoma.
-In 2022, Fabulous Faith’s Foundation (FFF) generously provided a $35,000 donation for two osteosarcoma research projects, with one named for Faith, the foundation’s inspiration.
+Founded in memory of 10-year-old Faith Rose Lautzenheiser, who passed away after a 10-month battle with osteosarcoma, Fabulous Faith’s Foundation has generously provided $75,000 to support osteosarcoma research.
+The foundation has helped support three osteosarcoma research projects, with one named for Faith, the foundation’s inspiration.
 They selected Dr. Sweet-Cordero’s research on the activation of STING as a therapeutic strategy in osteosarcoma to name after Faith.
 Learn more.